chiperific/promistasks/README.md

-# Google Tasks API Extension for Family Promise GR
+# Task and Resource Manager with Google Tasks API Extension for Family Promise GR

 ## To do:
 4. Controllers:
   - System tests needed for:
-    * view parks in a list
     * show a park
+      -- CURRENT: Payment table needs work (see below) -- ParkUser needs controller, views, forms, etc. - scaffold it out!
+      -- Add a ParkUser from here (aka Connections)
+      -- Edit a ParkUser from here
+      -- Delete a ParkUser from here (remote: true ?)
     * create a park
     * edit a park
+    * create a park_user (from Park and User)
+    * edit a park_user (from Park and User)
+    * delete a park_user (from Park and User)
     * view utilities
     * show a utility
     * create a utility